Skip to main content

 Study area for the Brushton ETOD study

-The Department of City Planning will be working with community organizations in Homewood to collaboratively design and redevelop properties within a ten-minute walk of the proposed Brushton Station site.
+The Department of City Planning will be working with community organizations in Homewood to collaboratively design and redevelop three sets of publicly owned vacant properties within a ten-minute walk (approximately half of a mile) of the proposed Brushton Station site.

 Questions